verbit-ai/verbit-streaming-python-sdk/README.md

 Note that sequential updates for the same utterance will overlap, each response superseding the previous one - until a response signaling the end of the utterance is received (having `is_final == True`).
 The `alternatives` array might contain different hypotheses, however the 1st alternative is commonly what you're looking for.

+2. Captions: This type of response contains the recognized within a specific time window.
+In contrast to the incremental nature of "transcript"-type responses, these "captions"-type responses are non-overlapping and consecutive.
+You will only get one response covering a specific time span in the audio (or none, if no words were uttered).
-1. Captions: Non-overlapping consecutive responses.
-The `is_final` field is always `true` here, and the `alternatives` array has only one hypothesis.
+The `is_final` field is always `True` because no updates will be output.
+And the `alternatives` array always has only one item.
 ### MediaConfig

 TBD!